 Let’s think about how we could celebrate National Teenager Day like we’re the teens.
 The sky’s the limit.
 Imagine waking up and being a teenager again for just one day.
 And I mean just the good parts—not school, homework, the SAT, anxiety, college apps.
 I don’t know if there’s enough money to make me experience all that again, so let’s just remember the fun stuff.
 Practice your eyerolling, everyone.
 And limber up for some stomping off and slamming your bedroom door because National Teenager Day is here.

 It’s morning and you open your eyes.
 You’re probably in a cramped twin bed in a dark and messy room.
-It’s a Thursday this year, which means you’re probably waking up early (even though you don’t want to) and dragging your exhausted body out of bed for school.
+Chances are it’s on a week day, which means you’re probably waking up early (even though you don’t want to) and dragging your exhausted body out of bed for school.
 You should probably be angry at someone about that.
 Mom’s the nearest target–make sure you let her know.
 Take a really long shower that uses up all the hot water, dry off with three towels, and then leave them on the bathroom floor.
-Today’s your day, teenager, and you aren’t going to waste a second of it worrying about consequences like wet towels.
+Today’s your day, Teenager, and you aren’t going to waste a second of it worrying about consequences like wet towels.
 Use all the toilet paper and leave the empty roll, too.

 Now go pick something up off your floor to wear.
 Remember what it was like to pull on a pair of pants and find that somehow you had grown three inches since the last time you wore them?
 Or that you used to wear that size?
 And with wet hair, no makeup, and braces, you’re still at the peak of health and physical beauty.
 You don’t even know how beautiful you are, either, with that youthful vitality, long limbs, and unlined skin.
 And the best part of all: You can bound down the stairs because your ankles, knees, hips, and back don’t hurt yet.